mage-os/devdocs/cli-commands.md

 ### `store:list`

-The `store:list` command in Magento 2's CLI interface provides a comprehensive list of all the stores within your Magento installation.
-This includes information about each store's code, website, group, and root category, offering a quick overview of your store hierarchy for efficient management and reference.
+The `store:list` command provides a list of all the stores within your Magento installation.
+This includes information about each store's code, website, group, and root category.

 Example usage: